adtzlr/tensortrax/README.md

 d2WdF2 = tr.hessian(fun, wrt="F", ntrax=2, parallel=False)(F=F)
 ```

-Another possibility is to initiate Tensors manually, either for the evaluation of the hessian
+Another possibility is to initiate Tensors manually, either for the evaluation of the Hessian

 ```python
 # some random input data